- About Rad Tech

 Students will be clinically competent.

-- Students will master entry-level skills in positioning, technique selection/manipulation and radiation safety skills.
+- Students will master entry-level skills in positioning.

 Students will develop critical thinking skills.

-- Students will adapt standard procedures for non-routine exams to obtain high-quality radiographic images.
+- Students will adapt standard procedures for non-routine exams.

 Students will model professionalism.